chmduquesne/resume.chmd.fr/index.md

 :   *Data Scientist for [Amadeus Travel Intelligence | Germany](http://www.amadeus.com)*
     (Munich, Germany).

-    Participated in the general architecture of the team's platform, suggesting and implementing various improvements.
+    Participated in the general architecture of the Travel Intelligence platform and in the organization of devops activities, suggesting and implementing various improvements.
 Wrote an authenticating layer on top of nginx and lua.
-Automated logs of every requests based on ELK and HAproxy (deployed with chef).
-Participated in organizing devops activities.
+Automated logs of every requests with ELK and HAproxy (deployed with chef).
 Worked on the redesign of a large scale model for estimating passenger traffic over airline networks.

 Nov 2013-Jun 2014
 :   *Data Scientist for [Airconomy](https://www.airconomy.com/)*